christianSMD/laravel/README.md

 # laravel
-This repo is for testing all Laravel and composer stuff
+This repo is for testing all Laravel and composer stuff...